 When I have said "rabbit" so far in this post, I have been referring only to the animal originally known by that name, and still widely called that in Europe.
 More accurately, however, it is the "European rabbit", since many other species exist, mostly in North America.
 The closest relative of the European species is probably the so-called hispid hare (actually a rabbit, not a hare) which inhabits patches of tall elephant grass in the foothills of the Himalayas.

 The larger group to which these animals both belong probably originated in North America during the Middle Miocene, around 15 million years ago.
 Four million years later, some of these early rabbits crossed over to Asia, from whence they gave rise both to the European rabbit and hispid hare, but also the riverine rabbit of South Africa and the odd-looking short-eared Amami rabbit which lives only on a couple of small isolated islands south of Japan.

 The ones that stayed behind in America, however, gave rise to many different species, most of which are referred to by the collective name of "cottontails" (Sylvilagus spp.)
 These are found across virtually the whole of the US and Mexico, with a smaller number of species in Central and South America.
 (There are a couple of northern species that cross the border into Canada, but not by very much).
 Compared with European rabbits, cottontails are typically antisocial and they don't dig burrows, let alone warrens, making do with shallow scraped-out depressions in the soil.

 Even including all the cottontails, however, this group accounts for less than half of all the species of the rabbit family.
-And, if rabbits are not, historically speaking, native to Britain, it turns out that two of the other species are.
+And, if rabbits are not, historically speaking, native to Britain, it turns out that one of the other species is.
 These, of course, are the hares, and it is to them that I will turn next.